cetic/honeypot/State Ot Art.md

 * Sensor : Device for measuring the state of a system and transmitting it to a data acquisition system.
 * Actuator : Device for modifying the state of a system.
 * Human Machine Interface (HMI) : Means and tools implemented so that a human can control and communicate with a machine.
-* Application Programming Interface (API) : Standardized set of classes, methods, functions, and constants that serves as a front through which software provides services to other software through a software library or web service..
+* Application Programming Interface (API) : Standardized set of classes, methods, functions, and constants that serves as a front through which software provides services to other software through a software library or web service.
-* Stuxnet :

 ## References
 [^1]: Seifert, C., Welch, I., & Komisarczuk, P. (2006).
 Taxonomy of honeypots. http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.61.5339